Culture of Qatar: Weddings

-Central to Qatari bridal traditions are the elaborate embellishment rituals, particularly the application of henna.
+Prior to a marriage, it was customary for women to undergo elaborate embellishment rituals, particularly the application of henna.
 Traditionally, women within the family undertook the task of henna preparation and application, using natural ingredients.
-However, the modernization of Qatari society has led to the emergence of professional henna artists and specialized salons, offering intricate designs and tattoo patterns.
-Bridal henna celebrations, once confined to intimate family gatherings, now encompass vibrant rituals, including festive banquets and jalwa ceremonies, where the bride, garmented in green, watches as female participants sing.
+In modern-day, many women visit professional henna artists and specialized salons which offer intricate designs and tattoo patterns.
+On occasion, semi-public ceremonies are held during the henna application.